 Unfortunately, IEX Group is not a publicly-traded company, and we are currently not accepting outside investment.

-Any registered broker or dealer that is a member of another registered national securities exchange or association, or any person associated with such a registered broker or dealer, is eligible to be, and to remain, a Member of Investors Exchange.
+Any registered broker or dealer that is a member of another registered national securities exchange or association, or any person associated with such a registered broker or dealer, is eligible to be, and to remain, a Member of the Investors Exchange.
 Broker-dealers must maintain an active clearing relationship with an NSCC-member clearing firm.
-For more information about becoming a Member of Investors Exchange, please see Membership.
+For more information about becoming a Member of the Investors Exchange, please see Membership.

 IEX is not exclusively a block venue, but block trading does take place on IEX.

 8:00 a.m. - 5:00 p.m.
 Eastern Time.
 During this time, our operations desks are available to assist you in answering your inquiries and address any trading, technological or other matters.

 For more details on fees, please see the Exchange Fee Schedule.

 Yes, IEX supports non-displayed orders, reserve orders, and minimum quantity functionality for non-displayed orders.
 Additionally, IEX accepts displayed orders and publishes a displayed quote via TOPS and the SIP